google/certificate-transparency-rfcs/redaction/draft-ietf-trans-redaction.md

 certificate that are of primary interest when using CT to look for suspect certificates.

+TODO: Highlight better the differences between registered domains and subdomains, referencing the relevant DNS RFCs.

 Section TBD of [I-D.ietf-trans-rfc6962-bis] proposes two mechanisms for dealing with this conundrum: wildcard certificates and name-constrained intermediate CAs.
 However, these mechanisms are insufficient to cover all use cases.